Currently, the Girdwood, Inc. Board of Directors focuses on four areas of community support:

 Girdwood, Inc.’s first project was to restore and renovate the historic Roundhouse and to create a museum and visitor center that give tribute to the many factors that have shaped the valley.
 The Roundhouse restoration and exhibits were funded by a number of grants and private donations totaling nearly $2,000,000.
-The museum is located at the top of the Alyeska Resort Tram and Chair One and opened in 2008 with Marianne Daniels as Executive Director.
+The museum is located at the top of the Alyeska Resort Tram and Chair One and opened in 2008.

 Girdwood, Inc.’s Board has held special local events, such as book signings and concerts to showcase artists and authors and to raise funds for The Roundhouse and other sponsored organizations.

-In the last four years, Girdwood’s Inc.’s Board has supported The Roundhouse at Alyeska Museum to raise funds by hosting Mardi Gras parties at various local venues.
+In the last four years, Girdwood’s Inc.’s Board has supported The Roundhouse at Alyeska Museum to raise funds by hosting parties at various local venues.

 In 2013 The Roundhouse was awarded a $10,000 matching grant offered through the Kenai Mountains-Turnagain Arm National Heritage Area Communities Association.
 These monies were applied to an archival project of the Girdwood Valley.
 The digitized, archival files are available to the public for educational purposes.

 The Board has held events to showcase its sponsored organizations for community awareness.

 The Girdwood, Inc. Board is dedicated to meeting its goals to enhance service to the community.

 First, the Board is committed to serving the community by facilitating grants for large infrastructure projects.
 Past examples are The Roundhouse at Alyeska and the Library and Community Center.

 Second, the Board would like to support more organizations in the community and to remain flexible as to the needs of these sponsored groups.